jjgp/swift-roots/README.md

 Roots is a pattern for organizing an application's state and logic in an unidirectional manner.
 In doing so, an application follows a consistent mental model that yields benefits of being consistent, understandable, debuggable, and testable.
-The core concepts are state, actions, reducers, and effects.
-These concepts are inspired from many other popular frameworks: [Redux](https://github.com/reduxjs/redux), [Redux-Observable](https://github.com/redux-observable/redux-observable), [ReSwift](https://github.com/ReSwift/ReSwift),
+The core concepts of state, actions, reducers, and middleware are inspired from many other popular frameworks: [Redux](https://github.com/reduxjs/redux), [Redux-Observable](https://github.com/redux-observable/redux-observable), [ReSwift](https://github.com/ReSwift/ReSwift),